-4. Recommends that the primary testing center location for specialized and community testing be at the current Albany State University campus.
+- 4. Recommends that the primary testing center location for specialized and community testing be at the current Albany State University campus.

-5. Recommends that the new University research methods to offer the SAT/ACT specialized exams at both campus locations
+Will not be implemented. - 5.
+Recommends that the new University research methods to offer the SAT/ACT specialized exams at both campus locations In process no concerns.